myles/mylesbraithwaite.org/source/_posts/python/2015-11-18-fuzzywuzzy.md

 ---

-Generally the above wouldn't matter as you would remove the type of business entity during the duplicate check.
+Generally the above wouldn't matter as you would remove the business entity during the duplicate check.
 It would be close to below.

 ---